Good geodesics satisfying the timelike curvature-dimension condition: Introduction

 In \cite{rajala2012a,rajala2012b} Rajala has proven the existence of $W_2$-geodesics of measures whose densities are uniformly $\Ell^\infty$ in time under $\CD(K,\infty)$ and $\CD(K,N)$, respectively, once their endpoints have bounded support and $\Ell^\infty$-densities with respect to $\meas$.
 In addition, by \cite{ambrosiomondino2015,rajala2012b} such a geodesic can be constructed to satisfy the defining entropic semiconvexity inequality.
 This generalizes results from the smooth case \cite{cordero2001, mccann2001, vonrenesse2005}, and remarkably does not rely on any nonbranching assumption.

-Rajala's work has lead to cor\-nerstone results for the theory of $\CD$ spaces.
+Rajala's work has been an important ingredient to establish cor\-nerstone results for the theory of $\CD$ spaces.
 We only quote a few: a metric Brenier theorem \cite{ambrosio2014a}, existence of ``many'' test plans which in turn are used to axiomatize Sobolev calculus \cite{ambrosio2014a, gigli2015}, the Sobolev-to-Lipschitz property (without using heat flow \cite{ambrosio2014b}) which links this Eulerian calculus to the Lagrangian side \cite{gigli2013}, the proof of constancy of the dimension for $\CD(K,N)$ spaces \cite{brue2020}, the weak Poincaré inequality \cite{rajala2012b}, stability of super-Ricci flows \cite{sturm2018}, etc.